Together, the CETA team plans to revolutionize engineering education and expand access to the highest quality educational experience.

 Dr. Kim earned a B.S. in Computer Science & Statistics from Chungnam National University in South Korea, as well as an M.S. in Statistics from the same institution.
 She also earned both an M.S. and Ph.D. in Computer Science from the University of Massachusetts.
 Dr. Kim is a member of the Association of Computing Machinery and the American Society for Engineering Education.

 Mayumi Kostar is an academic administrative assistant in SNHU's College of Engineering, Technology, and Aeronautics.
 She has considerable experience in the field of education, having served as a teacher at the Boston Japanese Language School and as an assistant store manager for Follett Corp., representing the college bookstores for Nashua Community College, St. Anselm College, and Daniel Webster College.

 Kostar spent her undergraduate years at Tohoku Gakuin University in Japan, where she earned a Bachelor of Computer Information with a minor course concentration in Mathematics.
 She is a native speaker of Japanese, and has worked in both Japan and the United States, often putting her skills to use as a translator.

 Dee Koumarianos has 15 years of experience in specialized education.
 Before coming to SNHU, she was Executive Assistant to the President at Daniel Webster College for six years.
-She now works with Executive Vice President James Smith.

 Major LaRowe brings with him over 30 years of experience as both a pilot and an aviation manager.
 He is a combat veteran who has logged over 3,500 hours of aircraft piloting across his three decades of experience.
 Major LaRowe has served as both a professor and adjunct professor of Aviation Management and Operations, as well as a small group instructor for a National Security Course.